 - Hawaii Immigration Bail Bonds

-Pertaining to the question of “How much does a bail bond cost?“, unlike most states, Hawaii doesn’t have maximums set for the costs associated with bail bonds.
+Unlike most states, Hawaii doesn’t have maximums set for the costs associated with bail bonds.
 The good thing is that most bondsman in Hawaii still follow the traditional structure of most other states therefore charging a 10% bail bond fee for $10,000 or less bail bonds, and 8% bail bond fee on anything over $10,000.

 The lowered 8% cost is actually not common in most other states.
 Some states even increase the bail bond fee if the bail amount is higher since the person is perceived to come at a higher flight or criminal risk.
 Make sure to check with your bail bondsman on any other contractual rules outside of bail bond fees – like tracking devices, check-ins, travel rules outside of the state of Hawaii, and any drug or alcohol checks.
 While these bail bond stipulations are not actual direct money costs, they do take up your time from school and work and increase your risk of not meeting your release obligations.